 4. Make sure the toothbrush is a good fit

-Toddler and kids toothbrushes are smaller because they have smaller teeth and mouths in general.
+Toddlers and kids’ toothbrushes are smaller because they have smaller teeth and mouths in general.
 Of course, they need special toothbrushes designed just for them!
 There is even a toddler toothbrush designed to clean all sides of the tooth at once!

-Or consider a toothbrush thats a different shape and colorful.
+Or consider a toothbrush that’s a different shape and color.
 This toothbrush has an ergonomic handle perfect for little hands.
 The colored bristles also let you know how much toothpaste to use.

 5. Make the bathroom toddler sized